herrerajeff/New-Client-Folder-Automation/README.md

 1. Download the [new-client.sh](/new-client.sh?raw=true) file from this repo

+    (Make sure to change the path under comment block 1 to the path where you want your folder to be created by opening in your favorite text editor)

 ⚠️  __To create a new client folder structure, open the file in Terminal.__  ⚠️

 ---